Red Orchestra (espionage): France

 In September 1941, on orders from Soviet intelligence, Trepper met with Robinson in Paris.
 While Trepper was an agent of Red Army intelligence, Robinson was a Comintern agent.
 Robinson and the Comintern had lost prestige with Stalin, who suspected it of deviating from Communist norms.
 Robinson was also suspected of being an agent of the Deuxième Bureau, so subsequently he was in ideological conflict with Soviet intelligence.
 Therefore, it was unusual for two senior agents to meet, but an exception was made as it was felt by Soviet intelligence that Robinson's extensive contacts could help Trepper build his French networks.

 Prior to September 1941, Robinson sent his intelligence via a cutout who took them to the Soviet Embassy in Paris, where they were conveyed by diplomatic pouch to the Soviet Union.
 After meeting Trepper, Robinson arranged to receive his messages via Makarov.
 When Makarov was arrested in December 1941, it resulted in a complete loss of communications for the Trepper and Robinson networks.
 Trepper was unable to make contact with Soviet intelligence until February 1942, when he learned from Robinson of a radio transmitter that was being run by the French Communist Party in Paris and was ordered to take charge of Robinson's network.

 The Sokols began transmitting in April 1942, in a house at Maisons-Laffitte, to the north of Paris.
 After the arrests in Belgium by the Sonderkommando Rote Kapelle, the Sokols became the group's sole radio operator.
 Because of the high volume of intelligence being sent, their transmissions were detected by the Funkabwehr.
-On the 9 June 1942, the Sokols were arrested at the house.
+On 9 June 1942, the Sokols were arrested at the house.
 After the Sokol's arrest, Trepper switched to using Wenzel's transmitter in Brussels.
 However, that connection only lasted slightly longer than one month, as Wenzel was arrested on 30 July 1942.
 Trepper then used a transmitter belonging to the French Communist Party, to forward his reports.
 Pierre and Lucienne Giraud were used to courier the reports between Grossvogel and the French Communist Party in Paris.
 In the autumn of 1942, Trepper authorised Grossvogel to establish a new station at a house in Le Pecq but the transmitter failed to work.
 The Gestapo arrived shortly after the group was established and discovered the transmitter buried in the garden.